akoskm/create-mcp-server-stdio/README.md

 # Simple MCP Server starter with StdioServerTransport

-This is a simple MCP server starter using the StdioServerTransport.
+This is a simple MCP server starter kit using the StdioServerTransport.

 ## Installation